MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-ha/aks-ha-content.md

 When managing multiple clusters, you will need to decide on an access schema.
 Options include:

-**Cluster Admin access**

-Take care to limit administrative access to your Kubernetes cluster instances.
-Options for configuring Azure Active Directory users and groups for cluster-admin access.

-- Create a cluster-wide access group that can access all objects across every Kubernetes instance in the cluster.
+- Create a cluster-wide access group where members can access all objects across every Kubernetes instance in the cluster.
-- Create an individual access group for each Kubernetes instance used to grant access to objects in an individual cluster.
+- Create an individual access group for each Kubernetes instance which is used to grant access to objects in an individual cluster.
-- others
+- < others ? >

+< Do we need aditional info here on managing role and role binding on new / individual AKS instances? >

 ### Data and state